bpptkg/bpptkg-richter/README.md

 # bpptkg-richter

-Python library for computing Richter local magnitude scales on BPPTKG seismic network.
+**bpptkg-richter** is a Python library for computing Richter local magnitude scales on BPPTKG seismic network.

-## Requirements

-* Python 3.5+
-* numpy
-* python-dateutil

 ## Installation